 Stuff I can do

-Men are social creatures, and it really helps having someone to offload to, after either a bad day or a problem that you are struggling with.
-Try not to shut yourself off from everybody – people that care about you will always be glad that you’ve come to them for help.
+Whether you’ve had a bad day or need help with a problem you’re struggling with, it really helps to have someone to offload to.
+We know it’s tough to be social when you’re feeling down, but try not to shut yourself off from everybody – people that care about you will always be glad that you’ve come to them for help.

-Exercise is a great way of staying social and the benefits on your mood are fantastic (the physical benefits aren’t bad either!).
-It doesn’t have to be much to begin with; just a 10 minute walk can give you a boost.
+Exercise is a great way of staying social and lifting your mood.
+It doesn’t have to be much – even just a 10-minute walk with a mate can give you a boost.

 Don’t drink too much alcohol

-Alcohol can unfortunately become a ‘go to’ relief from all of the stresses of life, particularly in uncertain times.
-But alcohol can actually make you feel worse about yourself, and it won’t help with your troubles.
-Try to avoid situations where alcohol might be involved; instead go for a socially distanced walk, try some exercise or phone a friend if you feel yourself reaching for a drink at home too often.
+Alcohol can unfortunately become a ‘go-to’ relief from all of the stresses of life, particularly in uncertain times.
+But alcohol can actually make you feel worse about yourself, and can make your troubles worse rather than better.
+If you’re feeling down, try to avoid situations where alcohol might be involved.
+Instead, go for a walk, try some exercise, or phone a friend if you feel yourself reaching for a drink at home too often.

 Have a routine

 Nobody wants to be like a bear with a sore head.
-Establishing a regular sleep pattern is a good place to start with getting yourself into routine – it can help your body to relax and quite literally take a load off.
-Make sure your routine is consistent – although the odd lie in is sometimes necessary with a busy lifestyle, it shouldn’t become a daily occurrence.
+Establishing a regular sleep pattern is a good place to start with getting yourself into a routine – it can help your body to relax and make the days seem easier to manage.
+Make sure your routine is consistent – although the odd lie-in is sometimes necessary with a busy lifestyle, it shouldn’t become a daily occurrence.

-You should also try to make your meal times regular, to avoid skipping meals or snacking constantly.
-Having a good diet means more energy and can help with some of the physical pains you may have.
+You should also try to keep your mealtimes regular, to avoid skipping meals or snacking constantly.
+Having a good diet means more energy and can help with some of the physical side effects you may have.

-Over time feeling low can start to have an effect on your day-to-day life, from your job to your relationships with family and friends.
+Over time, feeling low can start to affect your day-to-day life, from your job to your relationships with family and friends.

 - A persistent feeling of sadness or hopelessness